-Household Workers Association (ASTRADOMES)
+Household Workers Association (ASTRODOMES)

-ASTRADOMES seeks to:
+ASTRODOMES seeks to:

-- Represent both national and foreign domestic workers;
+- Organize and represent domestic workers; and

 Activities, processes and steps involved:

-- A temporary shelter for dismissed workers;
+- A temporary shelter;

-In 2001, ASTRADOMES in collaboration with the International Organization for Migration (IOM) and the International Labour Organization (ILO) conducted a survey on working conditions and knowledge of labour regulations among domestic workers and employers in San Jose.
+In 2001, ASTRODOMES in collaboration with the International Organization for Migration (IOM) and the International Labour Organization (ILO) conducted a survey on working conditions and knowledge of labour regulations among domestic workers and employers in San Jose.
 The survey findings indicated a general lack of knowledge among workers and employers and little effort to adhere to regulations.
 These findings were analyzed in a report and formed the basis of an information campaign targeting employers and domestic workers.
 Three pamphlets were produced on labour and social security rights and the responsibilities of both employers and employees.

 Migrant and national domestic workers in Costa Rica

-ASTRADOMES works with other non-profit organizations, religious groups, other domestic worker associations in Latin American, trade unions, government agencies, and international organizations to advocate for domestic workers' labour and human rights and educate workers on their rights and responsibilities.
+ASTRODOMES works with other non-profit organizations, religious groups, other domestic worker associations in Latin American, trade unions, government agencies, and international organizations to advocate for domestic workers' labour and human rights and educate workers on their rights and responsibilities.